Eazy’s Counter Writing, written by Staff Writer, Q Moody | Hitman Holla’s Storytelling, written by Staff Writer, France

 Eazy Da Block Captain’s pen has been a point of discussion on this website before.
 Highlighting his growth as a rapper and why with this improved skillset, it makes him such a hard battler to predict losing.

-“Not the boul who preach grown man bars, but indulge in gossip.
+“Not the boul who preach grown man bars but indulge in gossip.
 Like silly me.” or talking about his life as a father and ending it off with “I just thought that was being an adult”.
-Doing more in the way extinguishing all of the stings that Goodz could have had with his content and leaving the legend more vulnerable than we’ve ever seen him.
+Doing more to extinguish all of the stings that Goodz could have had with his content and leaving the legend more vulnerable than we’ve ever seen him.